Ahmad-Mtr/wallpapers/README.md

 # My current Wallpapers

 > [!NOTE]
 > These wallpapers are sourced from many, many, many sources on the internet.
-I did not make all of these, btw most are in  catppuccin-mocha colour scheme.
+I did not make all of these,  most are in  catppuccin-mocha colour scheme.
 No credit really goes to me in that regard, I'm just the collector.
 Also check the repo that this was forked from

 Installation Instructions below btw